Wildfire Air Quality Surveillance

 For more information on what is in wildfire smoke, the health risks, and how to protect yourself, click here: Wildfires and Your Health

-As of May 20, 2025, air quality levels for each community are as follows: Earlton Low Fauquier Low Fort Albany Low Haileybury Low Larder Lake Low Moose Factory Low Neskantaga Low Ogoki Low Peawanuck Low Timmins Low Wawa Low Webequie Low White River Low
+As of June 3, 2025, air quality levels for each community are as follows: Earlton Low Fauquier Low Fort Albany Low Haileybury Low Larder Lake Low Moose Factory Low Neskantaga Very High Ogoki Very high Peawanuck Very high Timmins Low Wawa Low Webequie Very high White River Low

 Find out if you are one of them